ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

  * 2x CentOS 6.x VPS

-The specifications for the VPS' I used in those tests were:
+The specifications for the VPS's that I used in those tests were:

   * 2GB RAM
   * 2 Cores